NetickNetworking/NetickDocumentation/articles/optimizing-large-numbers-of-objects.md

 ## Internal Simulation
 Internal Simulation refers to objects which are simulated and changed from within.
 Objects such as these include the character of the player.
-It also include objects such as vehicles, all sorts of physics objects, and game management objects.
+They also include objects such as vehicles, all sorts of physics objects, and game management objects.
 Any object that is self-controlled and needs to run each tick is within this category.

 ## External Simulation